Murder at Midnight (1931 film)

 Murder at Midnight (a.k.a.
 The Monster Kills) is a 1931 American pre-Code murder mystery whodunnit directed by Frank R. Strayer.

-Plot summary
+Plot

 A murder during a game of charades at a society party leads the police to begin the hunt through the guest-list for a motive and culprit, involving a changed will and booby-trapped telephones.
 The killer strikes several more times to conceal his or her identity, until all is revealed.